Homemade Laundry Soap Mason Jar Gift

 - Put it in the drum!
 Don’t even mess with figuring out where or when to add your soap.
 Just put it into the washing drum and then add your clothes.

-the Country Chic Cottage all week long as she shares and spotlights a number of awesome projects for you to make and give this year!
+For more great Mason Jar gift ideas be sure to visit Angie over at the Country Chic Cottage all week long as she shares and spotlights a number of awesome projects for you to make and give this year!